What closing costs should you expect?

-There are certain ordinary expenses associated with closing the sale of a house.
-These expenses are commonly split between the buyer and seller, as instructed in the sales contract.
-Many are conventional, but there are nuances to each, so you'll want a real estate expert in Rhode Island to help lead you through your deal.
+There are certain typical costs linked to closing the sale of a house.
+These expenses are usually divided between the buyer and seller, as dictated in the sales contract.
+Many are customary, but there are nuances to each, so you'll want a real estate expert in Rhode Island to help show you through your deal.

 • Points (optional)